ErpNetDocs/winclient/introduction/fields-management/field-types.md

 ![Insert image](pictures/insert-image.png)

-An image can also be created using the built-in <b>picture editor</b>, suitable for tablet users.
+An image can also be created using the built-in <b>Picture Editor</b>, suitable for tablet users.

 ![Graphics editor](pictures/graph-edit.png)